RGB-OS/RGB-Node/README.md

 ## Security model

 - The RGB Node never needs application private keys.
 It constructs PSBTs; signing is performed by a separate signer service or client app, then submitted back.
 - For production deployments, place the node behind your own API gateway and auth.
-See the security guidance and architecture notes in the ThunderStack docs: [Overwiew](https://docs.thunderstack.org/bitcoin-native-infrastructure/readme/thunderlink/overwiew) and [RGB Node](https://docs.thunderstack.org/bitcoin-native-infrastructure/readme/thunderlink/rgb-manager).
+See the security guidance and architecture notes [RGB Node](https://docs.thunderstack.org/bitcoin-native-infrastructure/readme/thunderlink/rgb-manager).

 ## Configuration and operations